A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Problem Formulation

 If \eqref{eq:residual} is normally distributed on different $z$, a Chi-square $\chi^{2}$ algorithm can be applied with $m-n$ freedoms.
 More directly, a heuristic threshold $\tau$ can be determined according to the normal measurements and the BDD is given as:

 where an attack alarm is indicated by 1.

-In this article, an FDIA is considered by directly intruding vector $c\in\mathbb{R}^{n}$ on the estimated state $\widehat{x}$ \cite{ahmed19unsupervised}.
-To successfully achieve the attack goal and also keep stealthy to the BDD, the injected measurement vector should follow as\cite{liu11false}:
+In this article, an FDIA is considered by directly intruding vector $c\in\mathbb{R}^{n-1}$ on the estimated state $\widehat{x}$ \cite{ahmed19unsupervised}.
+To successfully achieve the attack goal and also keep stealthy to the BDD, the injected measurement vector should be in the column space of $H$ \cite{liu11false}:

-This perfect FIDA indeed requires a strong condition where the attacker should know the exact system topology and line parameters.
-In practice, the attacker may also consider to land a series of assaults as long as the imperfect attack model:
+This stealth FIDA indeed requires a strong condition where the attacker should know the exact system topology and line parameters.
+In practice, the attacker may also consider to land a series of assaults as long as the attack model

-holds \cite{zhao15short,zhao15forecasting}.
+holds \cite{zhao15forecasting,zhao15short}.